DavitTec/Latex-Learning-Workshop/README.md

 1. Copy this complete repository

-   create a new folder and run the following git clone command via terminal
+   create a new folder and run the following git clone command via the terminal

    ```bash
    git clone https://github.com/DavitTec/Latex-Learning-Workshop.git